fardjad/dqlite-vip/README.md

 ## Additional Considerations

-1. The network interface that the `cluster-bind` address is configured on should keep the same IP address while the program is running even when the interface goes down temporarily.
+1. The network interface configured with the `cluster-bind` address must retain its IP address throughout the program's runtime, even during temporary interface downtime.

    > [!NOTE]
    > It's highly recommended to use a static IP address for the network